crestonw/PythonProjects/README.md

 # PythonProjects
-Multiple projects all implemented with Python.
+Multiple projects all implemented with Python and Jupyter Notebooks